 Why?
-During the cool seasons (October – March in our Ag Zone), there are virtually no soil pathogens or pest insects to deal with.
+During the cool seasons (October – March in our Ag Zone), there are virtually no plant diseases or pest insects to deal with.
 Plus, watering and maintenance is also drastically reduced.
-(As long as it rains once every couple of weeks, we don’t bother to water our fall/winter crops.)

-That’s why we use simple-to-use polytunnel/hoop systems that essentially operate like miniature greenhouses.
+That’s why we use simple-to-use low tunnel systems that essentially operate like miniature greenhouses.
 They help bring the soil and air temperatures 10+ degrees higher under our hoops.
 That translates into abundant harvests of veggies throughout the cold months.
-We pull back the plastic sheets anytime temperatures go over 55°F OR anytime precipitation is predicted.
+We pull back the plastic covers anytime temperatures go over 55°F OR anytime precipitation is predicted.

-*If you want to buy an all-in-one polytunnel package + support wiring, here’s a good one from Tierra Garden.
+*If you want to buy an all-in-one low tunnel/polytunnel package + support wiring, here’s a good one from Tierra Garden.

-If it gets too hot under your hoops, it can actually damage your cool weather plants or force them to “bolt” early (e.g. produce flowers and seeds).
+If it gets too hot under your low tunnels, it can actually damage your cool weather plants or force them to “bolt” early (e.g. produce flowers and seeds).
 If you leave your beds covered during rain or snow, you aren’t letting moisture in and you also risk having your hoops collapse under the weight of frozen precipitation or a pool of rain water.
-(Snow actually insulates the surface of your plants so the temps don’t fall much below freezing–plus when it melts, your beds get a nice watering.)

-Temperatures in the teens and single digits won’t necessarily kill the hardiest winter gardening goodies such as:
+Proper plant selection is extremely important for success in your fall and winter garden.
+Temperatures in the teens and single digits won’t kill the hardiest winter gardening vegetable plants, such as:

 - Austrian winter peas (their shoots are a delicious green and they’re a great soil-building cover crop)